erandi-estrada/MDEF-Portfolio/docs/Prosthesis/Prosthesis.md

 </p>

 <p style="text-align: justify;">
 Since the subject suggested continuing the game, I followed once more.
-At 14:01, she joined a group on the terrace with Ayal, Max, and Armin, excited to try a new game of Armin’s.
-She ate some pasta, and throughout those moments, she shared music, recommending “Cosa sarà” for sad moments, “Cumbia japonesa” for cooking, “Ella baila sola” for parties, and choosing bossa nova to manage stress, even though she confessed she would have preferred techno.
+At 14:01, she joined a group on the terrace with Ayal, Max, and Armin, excited to try a new game of Armin's.
+She ate some pasta, and throughout those moments, she shared music, recommending "Cosa sarà" for sad moments, "Cumbia japonesa" for cooking, "Ella baila sola" for parties, and choosing bossa nova to manage stress, even though she confessed she would have preferred techno.
 Each song revealed a different version of the subject, a small window into her moods, habits, and how she navigates everyday life.
 </p>

 <p style="text-align: justify;">